Skip to Main Content

 Statutes Overview

 A statute is a law enacted by a legislature.
 Statutes generally command or prohibit an action.
-The United States Code (U.S.C.) is the official source of laws in the United States.
+The United States Code (U.S.C.) is the official source of federal laws in the United States.
 The U.S.C. is organized by topic into 51 titles.
 Those 51 titles are divided into chapters, which are further divided into sections.
 To cite the U.S.C., use the number of the title (e.g., 42), the acronym for the statutory compilation (e.g., U.S.C.) and the section (e.g., § 1983).

 An "official" code means that the code was published under the authority of the government.
 All other publications of statutory codes, including online versions of statutes - even those on government websites - are considered unofficial code compilations.